 - The animal study endpoint is clearly related to the desired benefit in humans, which is generally the enhancement of survival or prevention of major morbidity; and

-- The data or information on the pharmacokinetics and pharmacodynamics of the product or other relevant data or information in animals and humans is sufficiently well-understood to allow selection of an effective dose in humans, and it is therefore reasonable to expect the effectiveness of the product in animals to be a reliable indicator of its effectiveness in humans.
+- The data or information on the kinetics and pharmacodynamics of the product or other relevant data or information, in animals and humans, allows selection of an effective dose in humans.

 FDA’s procedures and standards for evaluating the safety of new drug and biological products are sufficiently flexible to provide for the safety evaluation of products evaluated for efficacy under 21 CFR subpart I of part 314 and subpart H of part 601.
 This rule will not apply if product approval can be based on standards described elsewhere in our regulations (e.g., accelerated approval based on human surrogate markers or clinical endpoints other than survival or irreversible morbidity).